-Year 7: Benchmarking, gymnastics, badminton, tennis, football, rugby netball, hockey, athletics, cricket & rounder’s
+Year 7: Benchmarking, gymnastics, badminton, tennis, football, rugby, netball, hockey, athletics, cricket & rounder’s

-Year 8: Fitness. / Orienteering, gymnastics, badminton, tennis, football, rugby hockey, netball, athletics, cricket & rounder’s.
+Year 8: Fitness, orienteering, gymnastics, badminton, tennis, football, rugby, hockey, netball, athletics, cricket & rounder’s.

-Year 9: Fitness. / Orienteering, basketball, volleyball, tennis, football, rugby, hockey, netball, athletics, cricket & rounder’s, trampolining / dance.
+Year 9: Fitness, orienteering, basketball, volleyball, tennis, football, rugby, hockey, netball, athletics, cricket & rounder’s, trampolining / dance.

 Key Stage 4:

-The Creative Curriculum (Finham’s own course) is a structured, but flexible one year course that the PE department has put together to give students all round knowledge, understanding and enjoyment of sport, as well as having the opportunity of passing the Junior sports Leadership course.
-The course has the following aims:
+In year 10, students will all follow the ‘Creative Curriculum’ (Finham’s own course).
+This is a structured, but flexible one year course that the PE department has put together to give students all round knowledge, understanding and enjoyment of sport.
+The curriculum intent is as follows:

-- Have opportunities in new sports.
+- Have the opportunity to learn new sports.